Anthony B. El-Khoueiry, MD

 Wendy Mack, PhD

-Director, Biostatistics and Bioinformatics Resources
+Director, Biostatistics Resources

 Wendy Mack, PhD, is a professor of biostatistics in the Department of Preventive Medicine at the Keck School of Medicine of USC.
 She also co-directs the department’s Division of Biostatistics graduate programs.